 Here in this article, I will be explaining about the Parquet file structure.
-I hope that after this article you will understand the Parquet File format and how data is stored in it.
+After this article you will understand the Parquet File format and data stored in it.
 Apache Parquet is a free and open-source column-oriented data storage format of the Apache Hadoop ecosystem.
 It is similar to the other columnar-storage file formats available in Hadoop namely RCFile format and ORC format.

 Parquet file format consists of 2 parts –

 Data is written first in the file and the metadata is written at the end for single pass writing.
 Let’s see the parquet file format first and then lets us have a look at the metadata.

 A sample parquet file format is as below –